sh394/Breakout/README.md

 ### Running the Program

-Main class:
+Main class: MainScene

-Data files needed:
+Data files needed: text files that contain different type of bricks, Sprite Images

 Key/Mouse inputs:

-Cheat keys:
+Cheat keys: "L" => to the next level, "1" => plus life, "2" => plus score

-Known Bugs:
+Known Bugs: multiple collision between the bricks and the ball at the same time.
+Breaking two bricks at once.

-Extra credit:
+Extra credit: Pong game like versus mode with the computer in level 3

 ### Notes